-Introduction to Christaller’s Central Place Theory (CPT) – a location theory
+Central Place Theory (CPT) – a locational theory

-- An even (flat) terrain – A hilly and uneven terrain poses difficulty in development thus a flat area which promotes growth of town
+- An even (flat) terrain – A hilly and uneven terrain poses difficulty in development thus a flat area which promotes the growth of the town

-- Evenly distributed population – residents are not concentrated at one particular place and no preference exist for a particular town
+- Evenly distributed population – residents are not concentrated at one particular place and no preference exists for a particular town

 - Evenly distributed resources – no place has an advantage of resources, all placed will compete under perfect market conditions

-- Similar purchasing power – along with the population and resources, wealth is also fairly distributed because of which people have similar purchasing power
+- Similar purchasing power – along with the population and resources, wealth is also fairly distributed.
+Because of this people have similar purchasing power

-- Preference for nearest market – people will buy products from the nearest market and avoid longer commute keeping the price constant as per other assumptions
+- Preference for the nearest market – people will buy products from the nearest market and avoid the long commute.
+This keeps price constant as per other assumptions

-- Perfect competition – price is decided on basis of demand and supply, people will buy at lowest price which market has to offer, no seller has advantage over other seller.
+- Perfect competition – price is decided on basis of demand and supply.
+People will buy at the lowest price which market has to offer, no seller has an advantage over another seller.

-These assumptions when combined results in place offering different services in which people enjoy perfect market and purchase from nearest place to save on money and time.
-Different services locates themselves on the basis of threshold population i.e. the minimum number of people required to sustain that service/activity.
-In addition to this there is no preference for a particular shop, all people have access to equal resources and does not enjoy any advantage over its competitor.
+These assumptions when combined, results in place offering different services.
+In these places in which people enjoy the perfect market and purchase from the nearest place to save on money and time.
+Different services locate themselves on the basis of the threshold population.
+The minimum number of people required to sustain that service/activity.
+In addition to this, there is no preference for a particular shop.
+All people have access to equal resources and do not enjoy any advantage over its competitor.
 The demand for goods consumed & used on daily basis will be used more and vice versa.

 Two main concepts of Central Place Theory

 Threshold – The minimum population needed to make a service viable at a particular place.
-If this size is not reached than a particular activity will not start or it will be required to closed down.
+If this size is not reached then a particular activity will not start or it will be closed down.